Worse2Worst/Manatal-Django-Test/README.md

 Time used: around 1.5 hours.

 ### Step 2:
 Time used: around 2.5 hours.
+I put comments in the codes about edge cases handling.

+### Step 3:
+Time used: around 1.5 hours.